MarceloBRj1/destcert/README.md

 - The `backend` folder includes a starter application with Next.js.
 - You are expected to set up the logic for handling To-Do operations in the backend and integrating Prisma for the database communication.
 - Use Next.js exclusively for the backend.
 Do not use it for frontend development.
+- Use the API route provided in `src/app/api/hello/route.ts` as a starting point example for creating your own API.
+- Be mindful of Restful operations.
+Use GET/POST/PUT/DELETE methods accordingly for handling CRUD and other operations.

 ## Database Setup

-- Sign up for a free account at [PlanetScale](https://planetscale.com/).
+- Sign up for a free account at [PlanetScale](https://planetscale.com/). or research another free MySQL database provider.
 - Create a MySQL database on PlanetScale.
 - Integrate the database with your Next.js backend using Prisma.
 - You will find documentation on integrating PlanetScale, Prisma, and Next.js, which you should research and follow.